 Why do stock indices change their components and what happens when there's a change?

-Since it debuted in 1896, the Dow Jones Industrial Average ($DJI) has been one of the most widely watched stock indices in the world.
+Since it debuted in 1896, the $DJI (often shortened to “the Dow”) has been one of the most widely watched stock indices in the world.
 For many investors, it’s the only one that’s a household name, meaning your uncle might ask you, “How did the Dow do today?” when what he really wants to know is whether the market went up or down.

 In fact, those changes continue even now.
 Here are some recent examples: